U.S. Route 80: Georgia

 US 80 crosses the Chattahoochee River from Alabama into Columbus, where it proceeds along J. R. Allen Parkway through the northern section of the city.
 Past Columbus, the road meanders through rural Georgia for roughly 50 mi en route to Macon, where it crosses I-75 and I-16.
 US 80 passes through downtown Macon via Eisenhower Parkway and parallels the northern boundary of Ocmulgee National Monument just east of the city.

 Beyond Macon, US 80 turns southeastward, passing through the cities of Dublin, Swainsboro and Statesboro and running roughly parallel to I-16.
 On the outskirts of Savannah, US 80 crosses I-95 and follows Louisville Road into the city's downtown area.
 After briefly merging with I-516, US 80 continues eastward along Victory Drive, just south of Savannah's historic district.
 At the community of Thunderbolt, US 80 crosses the Wilmington River and proceeds across the islands and marshes along the Atlantic Coast east of Savannah.
 There it crosses the Lazaretto Creek onto Tybee Island.
 The final stretch of US 80 follows Butler Avenue across Tybee Island.
-The highway terminates at 19th Street, a few hundred feet from the Atlantic Ocean.
 A small monument at the intersection of Butler and Tybrisa Street marks the end of the highway.